BOOST YOUR BABY'S BRAIN POWER

 Even a squirmy worm may be listening.
 Babies are grabby.
 Give them their own book to hold or something to gnaw on while you read.

-The Cedar Valley has many great libaries with books for even the youngest readers.
-Stop in at storytime or spend a morning exploring the library with your child.
+The Cedar Valley has many great libraries with books for even the youngest readers.
+Stop in at story-time or spend a morning exploring the library with your child.

 - Benny Gambaiani Public Library (Shell Rock)